Jack7D1/Rimworld-Apini_Necropini/Z_Workshop/description.md

 [*]Jack7D1 - Maintainer
 [/list]

-[h1]Support:[/h1]
+[h1]Community and Support:[/h1]
-[url=https://github.com/Jack7D1/Rimworld-Apini_Necropini/issues] Have ideas for features, or want to report a bug?
-Put them here in our GitHub Issue Tracker so they get noticed! [/url]
+[url=https://github.com/Jack7D1/Rimworld-Apini_Necropini] Have ideas for features, or want to report a bug?
+Put them here in our GitHub Issue Tracker so they get noticed!
+This is an open source mod and contributions are appreciated![/url]
-[url=https://discord.gg/CJwh6YZk4G] Want to share your opinions, suggestions, concerns or general ideas?
-Meet us in this Discord Server! [/url]
+[url=https://discord.gg/CJwh6YZk4G]Want to share your opinions, suggestions, or general ideas?
+Or maybe just hang around with some sweet bug memes/art?
+Meet us in this Discord Server![/url]
-You'll need to post a message in the verification channel to access the server.
+[i]You'll need to post a message in the verification channel to access the server.[/i]

-Posting in the comments is discouraged as it's messy and hard to keep track of!
-Making a discussion thread or a github issue is a surefire way to guarantee a response!
+[u][b]Posting in the comments is highly discouraged as it's messy and hard to keep track of![/b] Making a discussion thread or a github issue is a surefire way to guarantee a response!
-Bugs in the github issues cannot be forgotten or ignored!
+Bugs in the github issues cannot be forgotten or ignored![/u]

-[h2]FAQ:[/h2]
-[list]
-[*]TODO
-[/list]